Loading...

 Incorporating large data sets into their decisions also allows lenders to expand their lending universe without taking on additional risk.
 For example, they may now be able to offer risk-appropriate credit lines to consumers that traditional scoring models can’t score.

-And machine learning solutions can increasecustomer lifetime value when they’re incorporated throughout the customer lifecycle by stopping fraud, improving retention, increasing up- or cross-selling and streamlining collections.
+And machine learning solutions can increase customer lifetime value when they’re incorporated throughout the customer lifecycle by stopping fraud, improving retention, increasing up- or cross-selling and streamlining collections.

 Hurdles to adoption of machine learning in lending

 There are clear benefits and interest in machine learning and analytics, but adoption can be difficult, especially within credit underwriting.
+A recent Forrester Consulting study commissioned by Experian found that the top pain points for technology decision makers in financial services were reported to be automation and availability of data.

 Explainability comes down to transparency and trust.
 Financial institutions have to trust that machine learning models will continue to outperform traditional models to make them a worthwhile investment.
-The models also have to be transparent and explainable for financial institutions to meet regulatory fair lending requirements.1
+The models also have to be transparent and explainable for financial institutions to meet regulatory fair lending requirements.

+A lack of resources and expertise could hinder model development and deployment.
+It can take a long time to build and deploy a custom model, and there’s a lot of overhead to cover during the process.
 Large lenders might have in-house credit modeling teams that can take on the workload, but they also face barriers when integrating new models into legacy systems.
 Small- and mid-sized institutions may be more nimble, but they rarely have the in-house expertise to build or deploy models on their own.

 The models also have to be trained on appropriate data sets.
 Similar to model building and deployment, organizations might not have the human or financial resources to clean and organize internal data.
 And although vendors offer access to a lot of external data, sometimes sorting through and using the data requires a large commitment.